-The powerful Traxxas Link App (available in the Apple App StoreSM or on Google PlayTM) gives you complete control over the operation and tuning of your Traxxas model with stunning visuals and absolute precision.
+The powerful Traxxas Link app (available in the Apple App Store) gives you complete control over the operation and tuning of your Traxxas model with stunning visuals and absolute precision.
 With the installed Traxxas Link telemetry sensors on the model, Traxxas Link displays real-time data such as speed, RPM, temperature, and battery voltage.

-Intuitive iPhone, iPad, iPod touch, and Android interface
+Intuitive iPhone®, iPad®, and iPod touch interface